uscballroom/uscballroom.github.io/README.md

 Every edit you make is reversible, since this is a system using Git.
 On GitHub, you edit files, then when you save them, the system makes a Git commit.
 A commit is like a snapshot of the entire repository at the time you made the commit, and you can view that snapshot later, even after making other changes.
 1. When viewing a file (not editing), click the **History** button at the top-right to see a list of various commits that changed that file in the past.
 1. Click on a **<>** button to browse the repository's code at that point in the past.
 You can navigate through the files as you do normally.
-  - Be careful, because when you view the code in the past, the GitHub site looks pretty much exactly the same as it does when you're viewing the up-to-date code.
+    - Be careful, because when you view the code in the past, GitHub looks pretty much exactly the same as it does when you're viewing the up-to-date code.
+Be careful of mixing up whether you're looking at old or up-to-date code.
-1. When you're done viewing the past code, click on the repository name at the top, i.e. **uscballroom.github.io**, to get back to the normal view of the most up-to-date code.
+1. When you're done viewing the past code, you can click on the repository name at the top (i.e. **uscballroom.github.io**) to get back to the normal view of the most up-to-date code.